 Second Semester, 9 hours.

-Regardless of how students arrange their courses in their first two semesters, all students will be expected to complete two of the following: public history research seminar, public history reading seminar, and public history methodology course by the end of their first year.
+Regardless of how students arrange their courses in their first two semesters, all students will be expected to complete HIST 6381 Readings in Public History and six (6) hours of public history research or public history special topics courses, approved in consultation with the Public History Coordinator by the end of their first year.
 The remaining courses will be chosen according to students’ individual program requirements and the available course offerings.
 Additionally, students should determine a topic for their M.A. theses during the first year of coursework.